ImShyMike/IRview/README.md

-# IR Cam
+# IRview

- Small IR camera with screen
+A tiny IR camera with a screen